electrikmilk/cherrilang.org/language/types.md

 setMetadata(media, nil, "Title")
 ```

+`nil` is also faster to compile than an empty string `""`, array, etc.

 ## Type Declaration

 You can declare a variable with a type but no initial value.

 This is particularly useful for creating a variable and then appending to it, then using it with an action that expects that type of value.

-This is also useful because it's faster.
-Setting a variable's value type explicitly is faster than having to infer the type and read the empty value such as `""`, `[]`, or `{}`.
+Setting a variable's value type explicitly also compiles faster than having to infer the type and read the empty value such as `""`, `[]`, or `{}`.
 The last two in particular have a JSON parser read their empty values.

 ```ruby
 @string: text